Nicozwy/AIGTD-Survey/README.md

 # Recent Advances in AI-generated Text Detection (AIGTD)
-The classification topology of AIGTD are constructed based on addressing three key challenges: classifier training, inherent model properties, and information embedding.
+The classification topology of AIGTD is constructed based on addressing three key challenges: classifier training, inherent attributes, and information embedding.

 （Coming soon... ）
 > Table of Contents